e-dorigatti/rumor-buster/topic_identification/README.md

 ===

 This process is divided in two steps: first, identify peaks in the usage over time of n-words (in a bag-of-words fashion), then cluster the peaks into meaningful topics.
 The resources folder contains the peaks found on the 3 millions tweets dataset using 25 and 75 as `peaks_diff_min` (see next section), as well as the topics found using the two availabel strategies.
-Additionally, there are some plots about statistical properties of the peaks, as computed by `peak_stats.py`.
+Additionally, there are some plots about statistical properties of the peaks, as computed by `peak_stats.py -s <property>`.

 ### Peak detection
 The first step is performed using Apache Spark via the `compute_peaks.py` script; for comfort, it can be launched using `compute_peaks.sh`, which runs it in local mode.
 Individual settings can be specified via the CLI, for example: